Oxnard, California: 2010

-In the city, the population was spread out, with 31.8% under the age of 18, 11.8% from 18 to 24, 31.0% from 25 to 44, 17.3% from 45 to 64, and 8.1% who were 65 years of age or older.
-The median age was 29 years.
-For every 100 females, there were 104.6 males.
-For every 100 females age 18 and over, there were 104.0 males.

-The median income for a household in the city was $48,603, and the median income for a family was $49,150.
-Males had a median income of $30,643 versus $25,381 for females.
-The per capita income for the city was $15,288.
-About 11.4% of families and 15.1% of the population were below the poverty line, including 18.4% of those under age 18 and 8.8% of those age 65 or over.

 Economy

 The economy of Oxnard includes defense, international trade, agriculture, manufacturing, and tourism.
 Oxnard is a manufacturing center in the Greater Los Angeles Area.
 The Port of Hueneme is the only deep-harbor commercial port between Los Angeles and San Francisco and moves trade within the Pacific Rim economies.
 Companies utilizing the Port include Del Monte Foods, Chiquita, BMW, Land Rover, and Jaguar.
 Other industries include finance, transportation, the high tech industry, and energy, particularly petroleum.
 Two large active oil fields underlie the city and adjacent areas: the Oxnard Oil Field, east of the city along 5th Street, and the West Montalvo Oil Field along the coast to the west of town.
 Tenby Inc.'s Oxnard Refinery, on 5th Street east of Del Norte Avenue, processes oil from both fields.

-According to the city's 2021 Annual Comprehensive Financial Report, the top employers in the city are:
+According to the city's 2024/25 Budget, the top employers in the city are:

-Other major employers include Naval Base Ventura County, Boskovich Farms, PTI Technologies, Seminis and Gills Onions.

 Some of the major companies headquartered in Oxnard are Haas Automation, Seminis, Raypak, Drum Workshop, Borla Performance, Boss Audio, Seed Beauty, and Robbins Auto Tops Procter & Gamble and Sysco maintain their West Coast operations in Oxnard.

-In October 2020, city officials announced that once a large swath of agricultural land is fully developed into a business park by late 2021, it estimates that up to 8,700 jobs will be created in the area.
+In October 2020, city officials announced that once a large swath of agricultural land is fully developed into a business park by late 2021, it is estimated that up to 8,700 jobs will be created in the area.
 An Amazon fulfillment center opened in 2022 that serves Ventura, Santa Barbara, San Luis Obispo counties.

 Agriculture

-According to the Camarillo General Plan: "The areas studied showed a high percentage of Group I soils, primarily located on the relatively flat Oxnard Plain.
+"The areas studied showed a high percentage of Group I soils, primarily located on the relatively flat Oxnard Plain.
 The Oxnard Plain, because of these high-quality agricultural soils, coupled with a favorable climate, is considered one of the most fertile areas in the world."

-In 1995, SOAR (Save Open Space and Agricultural Resources) was initiated by farmers, ranchers and citizens of Ventura County to keep land in the Oxnard Plain from development.
+In 1995, SOAR (Save Open Space and Agricultural Resources) was initiated by farmers, ranchers, and citizens of Ventura County to keep land in the Oxnard Plain from development.